wa3449/log_analysis_project/README.md

 log_report.txt text file that is located in the same directory from where the log reporting tool application is run.

-1. To run the log reporting tool application, type the following command on the command line:
+1. From the log analysis project directory, run the log reporting tool application, type the following command on the command line:

 ```
 $ python log_reporting_tool